-Proved reserves are estimated quantities of oil and natural gas that geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs using existing economic and operating conditions.
+Proved reserves are the quantities of oil and natural gas, which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible-from a given date forward, from known reservoirs and under existing economic conditions, operating methods and government regulations-prior to the time at which contracts providing the right to operate expire, unless evidence indicates that renewal is reasonably certain, regardless of whether deterministic or probabilistic methods are used for the estimation.
 Estimating oil and natural gas reserves is complex and inexact because of the numerous uncertainties inherent in the process.
 The process relies on interpretations of available geological, geophysical, petrophysical, engineering and production data.
 The extent, quality and reliability of both the data and the associated interpretations of that data can vary.
 The process also requires certain economic assumptions, including, but not limited to, oil and natural gas prices, drilling, completion and operating expenses, capital expenditures and taxes.
 Actual future production, oil and natural gas prices, revenues, taxes, development expenditures, operating expenses and quantities of recoverable oil and natural gas most likely will vary from the Company's estimates.

 The Company reports its production and proved reserves in two streams: oil and natural gas, including both dry and liquids-rich natural gas.
 Where the Company produces liquids-rich natural gas, such as in the Wolfcamp and Bone Spring plays in the Delaware Basin in Southeast New Mexico and West Texas and the Eagle Ford shale in South Texas, the economic value of the NGLs associated with the natural gas is included in the estimated wellhead natural gas price on those properties where the NGLs are extracted and sold.
-The Company's oil and natural gas reserves estimates for the years ended December 31, 2021, 2020 and 2019 were prepared by the Company's engineering staff in accordance with guidelines established by the SEC and then audited for their reasonableness and conformance with SEC guidelines by Netherland, Sewell & Associates, Inc., independent reservoir engineers.
+The Company's oil and natural gas reserves estimates for the years ended December 31, 2023, 2022 and 2021 were prepared by the Company's engineering staff in accordance with guidelines established by the SEC and then audited for their reasonableness and conformance with SEC guidelines by Netherland, Sewell & Associates, Inc., independent reservoir engineers.

 Oil and natural gas reserves are estimated using then-current operating and economic conditions, with no provision for price and cost escalations in future periods except by contractual arrangements.
 The commodity prices used to estimate oil and natural gas reserves are based on unweighted, arithmetic averages of first-day-of-the-month oil and natural gas prices for the previous 12-month period.
+For the period from January through December 2023, these average oil and natural gas prices were \$74.70 per Bbl and \$2.64 per MMBtu, respectively.
+For the period from January through December 2022, these average oil and natural gas prices were \$90.15 per Bbl and \$6.36 per MMBtu, respectively.
 For the period from January through December 2021, these average oil and natural gas prices were \$63.04 per Bbl and \$3.60 per MMBtu, respectively.
-For the period from January through December 2020, these average oil and natural gas prices were \$36.04 per Bbl and \$1.99 per MMBtu, respectively.
-For the period from January through December 2019, these average oil and natural gas prices were \$52.19 per Bbl and \$2.58 per MMBtu, respectively.